run-llama/llama-hub/loader_hub/google_calendar/README.md

 ## Usage

 Here's an example usage of the GoogleCalendar.
 It will retrieve up to 100 future events, unless an optional `number_of_results` argument is passed.
+It will also retrieve only future events, unless an optional `start_date` argument is passed.

 ```python
 from llama_index import download_loader